Overview

 All Lobbyists with EP accreditation over time

-Since August 2022, we have a Brussels based employee, during 2022 she worked 50 % with activities describe under heading 9.
-Two FTE:s working with Global Public Affairs with approximately 0.25 of their time with activities covered by the register.
+Since August 2022, we have a Brussels based employee.
+During 2023 she worked 75 % with activities describe under heading 9.
+One FTE:s working with Global Public Affairs with approximately 0.25 of his time with activities covered by the register.
 App.
-12 FTE:s working approx. 0,05 of their time with the activities described under heading 9, Hence during 2022 total of 1,6 FTE:s working on activities related to the register.
+12 FTE:s working approx. 0,05 of their time with the activities described under heading 9, Hence during 2023 total of 1,6 FTE:s working on activities related to the register.

 Person in charge of EU relations